chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 2. Description of output file: the purpose of the output file is to record your planned controls for the autonomous car.
 Later on, we will test your solution by reading those controls from the output file and sending it to the autonomous car, to see whether it can successfully cross the highway or not.
-We assume the simulation starts at t_0 = 0.
+We assume that the simulation starts at t_0 = 0.

 3. File format of dataXX_controls.json: